tegad123/voyageai/STORE_SUBMISSION_GUIDE.md

 ### Step 3: Complete App Store Connect Setup

 1. Go to: https://appstoreconnect.apple.com
-2. Select your app: **VoyageAI** (ID: 6749346763)
+2. Select your app: **Skoya AI** (ID: 6749346763)
 3. Fill in required information:
-   - **App Name**: VoyageAI
+   - **App Name**: Skoya AI
    - **Subtitle**: AI-Powered Travel Planning
    - **Description**:
      ```
-     VoyageAI is your intelligent travel companion that creates personalized itineraries using advanced AI.
+     Skoya AI is your intelligent travel companion that creates personalized itineraries using advanced AI.
      Simply tell us where you want to go, and we'll plan your perfect trip with hotels, restaurants,
      activities, and more - all with real photos and reviews.